About Peripheral Artery Disease

 In 2016, lower extremity PAD affected nearly 13 million people in the US alone resulting in over 550,000 endovascular procedures in the leg arteries.
 The peripheral market also includes the arteriovenous (AV) fistula indication; AV access procedures totaled nearly 400,000 in 2016.
 PAD is growing at an alarming rate (7% per year) due to the increased prevalence of diabetes, obesity, and the aging population.
 People are living longer therefore their arteries may develop even more calcified plaque which can increase the severity of the disease.

 If left untreated the disease can progress to Critical Limb Ischemia (CLI) which can cause non-healing wounds, tissue loss, and amputation.
-It is estimated that there are over 153,000 amputations per year in the US5.
-If one develops CLI it is estimated that there is a 25% mortality rate at one year after diagnosis.6,7 The total medical device expenditure for treatment of PAD in the US is $1.7 billion.8
+It is estimated that there are up to 80,000 amputations per year in the US.
+If one develops CLI it is estimated that there is a 25% mortality rate at one year after diagnosis, .
+Fortunately, there is an increased interest in endovascular techniques for limb salvage.
+The total medical device expenditure for treatment of PAD in the US is $1.7 billion.

 Limitations of Current Treatment Options